-Who is accountable for ensuring that employees apply on the job what they learned in a workshop or class or similar event?
+Who is accountable for ensuring that employees apply what they learned in a workshop or class or similar event back on the job?
 This is called training transfer or transfer of learning.

 If you’re not in the training and development field you might wonder why you should care.
 After all, the individual attended a workshop.
 That’s the important part, right?